AyaanS001/SQL/README.md

   - Biggest spike in March 2022 (318 new subscriptions).
   - Lowest subscriptions in September 2022 (255 new subscriptions).
   - Consistent monthly fluctuations between 270-310 new subscriptions.

+  ### ALL DATA USED FOR THIS PROJECT WAS THROUGH KAGGLE THE CSV FILE IS INCLUDED AND CALLED